 The surface-type classification is a crucial part in the processing chain of deriving sea-ice freeboard (and therefore sea-ice thickness), as the detection of leads is pivotal for determining the sea-surface height.
 The sea-surface height in turn is used as the reference from which the sea-ice freeboard is calculated.
 Additionally, a clear distinction between leads, sea ice and ambiguous mixed signals (which will be excluded from the actual freeboard retrieval) helps to improve the quality and accuracy of resulting sea-ice freeboard estimates.
-In other words, a surface-type selection bias is very likely to also have an impact on the resulting sea-ice freeboard and hence also the sea-ice thickness.
+In other words, a surface-type selection bias is very likely to also have an impact on the resulting sea-ice freeboard and hence also the sea-ice thickness and subsequent products.

 In general, with smaller instrument footprint sizes, less surface-type mixing occurs.
 However, leads often dominate acquired waveforms due to their specular reflection, and therefore act as sources of strong off-nadir backscatter signals.
 These off-nadir leads can substantially decrease the quality of the range retracking and increase the sensors' footprint.
-This is especially true for pulse-limited radar altimeters.
+This is especially true for pulse-limited radar altimeters such as ERS-1/2 RA and Envisat RA-2.
 In case of Envisat RA-2, the nominal circular footprint of 2 km in diameter (Connor et al., 2009) can increase to up to 10 km (Chelton et al., 2001) for strong off-nadir backscatter sources.
 Despite its much smaller footprint (1.65 km × 0.30 km), CryoSat-2 can also be affected by off-nadir leads, which will result in erroneous freeboard estimates (Armitage and Davidson, 2014).